Nagaoka ferromagnetism in doped Hubbard models in optical lattices

-Having established the existence of the Nagaoka state, we now turn to characterizing its extent and stability.
-To do so, we define an order parameter, namely, the average magnetization $m$\,$=$\,$\lvert \sum_i \langle S^z_i \rangle/N \rvert = \lvert \sum_i \langle n_{i,\uparrow}-n_{i,\downarrow} \rangle/(2N) \rvert$, which is plotted in Fig.~\ref{fig:OP}(a) as a function of $U/t$ for three different system sizes.
-The onset of ferromagnetism is apparent as a sharp increase in $m$ at $U/t$\,$\sim$\,$30$, wherafter $m$ quickly saturates to a system-size-independent value \footnote{The collapse of the data for the two largest system sizes atop one another suggests that our observations are free of finite-size effects along the axial dimension.}.
-Importantly, the pinning of the order parameter to this maximal value over an extended range of $U/t$ demonstrates that the ferromagnet is also stable against spin flips (\textit{unlike} the original single-hole-doped Nagaoka state \cite{sutHo1991absence}).
-Intuitively, this is because the gain of band energy due to a single flipped spin never exceeds the concomitant cost from the onsite repulsion, and hence, we do not observe a partially polarized ferromagnetic state.
+To study the stripe--ferromagnet quantum phase transition, we examine the correlator $\mathcal{C}_a$, which is plotted in Fig.~\ref{fig:Square}(e) as a function of $U/t$ for three different system sizes.
+The onset of ferromagnetism is apparent as a sharp increase in $\mathcal{C}_a$ at $U/t$\,$\sim$\,$30$, wherafter it quickly saturates to a system-size-independent value \footnote{The collapse of the data for the two largest system sizes atop one another suggests that our observations are free of finite-size effects along the axial dimension.}.
+Intuitively, the order parameter remains pinned to this maximal value over an extended range of $U/t$ because the gain of band energy due to a single flipped spin does not exceed the concomitant cost from the onsite repulsion; hence, we do not observe a partially polarized ferromagnetic state.